tock/tock/doc/reference/trd-hil-design.md

 Issuing an asynchronous callback requires that the module be invoked again
 later: it needs to return now, and then after that call stack is popped, invoke the callback.
+For callbacks that will be triggered by interrupts, this occurs naturally.
+However, if, such as in the random number generation example, the callback is purely from software, the module needs a way to make itself be invoked later, but as quickly as possible.
 The standard mechanism to achieve this in Tock is through deferred procedure calls.
 This mechanism allows a module to tell the Tock scheduler to call again later, from the main scheduling loop.
 For example, a caching implementation of `Random` might look like this: